K-Pop Songs of the Summer: SHINee- View*

 Oh, and this section blesses us with the post-chorus synthesizer.
 Do I need to explain more?

-If you compare this to tracks like Sherlock and Lucifer, View falls short of delivering something overwhelming.
-However, it realizes its strength based on the phrase "simple, yet effective".
-The vocals, songwriting, synthesizers, and percussions combine to make a K-Pop song that victoriously replicated the deep house genre.
-It's a gripping sound meant for your ears to digest rather than let you imagine something other-worldly.
+Comparing this to Sherlock and Lucifer, View falls short of delivering something overwhelming.
+However, it realizes its strength by sounding simple yet effective.
+The vocals, songwriting, and instrumental created a K-Pop song that victoriously replicated the deep house genre.

 Next up is Kpopreviewed.
-If you are reading this and aren't a part of this collaboration, I won't give you any hints about what song he's reviewing.
-It's hard for me to come up with a good hint, so I'll say this- it came before this song.
+If you are reading this and aren't a part of this collaboration, I don't have any good hints about what song he's reviewing.
+The only thing I'll say is it came before this song.